Which is the Best Real Estate Crowdfunding Platform for you?

 Groundfloor Pros

-- Self-assessed risk gives investors more flexibility regarding risk.
-Investors can choose to invest in borrowers with a good track record for smaller but more likely returns.
-Alternately, investors can take a gamble and invest in riskier borrowers for a potentially greater ROI.
+• Self-assessed risk gives investors more flexibility regarding risk.
+Investors can invest in borrowers with a good track record for smaller but more likely returns.
+Alternatively, investors can gamble and invest in riskier borrowers for a potentially more significant ROI.

 Groundfloor Cons

-- Limited diversity.
-Investors are predominantly single family, residential properties.
-There is less access to commercial properties, which may not be a deal-breaker for all investors, but it does promise a different sort of cash flow.
+• Limited diversity: Investors are limited to single-family residential properties.
+The absence of commercial properties may not be a deal-breaker for all investors, but it does promise a different cash flow.

-- No secondary market.
-Users cash must remain for the length of the term.
+• No secondary market: Users’ cash must remain for the entire term.

-Groundfloor is great for those seeking cash flow.
+Groundfloor is excellent for those seeking cash flow.
 The website claims an average 10% annual return.

-Groundfloor is also ideal for investors who want a bit of DIY investment.
-Investors are able to assess the risk involved in all potential borrowers and see their possible ROI before investing.
+Groundfloor is also ideal for investors who want a DIY investment.
+Investors can assess the risk involved in all potential borrowers and see their possible ROI before investing.
 While Groundfloor also offers a tool to help clients choose investments based on their risk tolerance, the ability to choose for themselves is a nice touch.

 Wrap up

-Affordability: In terms of affordability, Groundfloor clearly takes first place.
+Affordability: In terms of affordability, Groundfloor takes first place.
 It’s hard to beat a $10 investment minimum.
-However, when we factor in the $0 fees there is no competition.
-While a $10 investment will yield very little ROI, even with a 25% potential yield on the riskiest borrowers, this is also a low-risk way to test out real estate investing and gradually build from a starter portfolio to a more expansive portfolio as you gain experience.
+However, there is no competition when we factor in the $0 fees.
+While a $10 investment will yield minimal ROI, even with a 25% potential yield on the riskiest borrowers, this is also a low-risk way to test out real estate investing and gradually build from a starter portfolio to a more expansive portfolio as you gain experience.

-Transparency in the Investment Strategy: DiversyFund is very clear about their investment strategy.
+Transparency in the Investment Strategy: DiversyFund is very clear about its investment strategy.
 They follow a 5-stage investment plan with every building they purchase, which makes them predictable and trustworthy.
-Investors will appreciate understanding exactly what to expect along the way.
-This investment strategy has worked for them and kept investors happy for some time now.
+Investors will appreciate understanding precisely what to expect along the way.
+This investment strategy has worked for them and kept investors happy for quite some time.

 Investment Diversity: In this category, Fundrise is the most successful.
-Whereas DiversyFund and Groundfloor focus on niche investments, Fundrise is good for those who want to invest in a wide range of real estate assets.
-Investors can choose both debt and equity investments; they can also choose from a wide range of asset types, such as commercial buildings and single-family homes.
+Whereas DiversyFund and Groundfloor focus on niche investments, Fundrise is suitable for those who want to invest in a wide range of real estate assets.
+Investors can choose debt and equity investments from various asset types, such as commercial buildings and single-family homes.

 Shared Benefits

 One benefit that all three platforms share is that they are not limited to accredited investors only.
-While Groundfloor specifically notes that accredited investors can receive special offers, they still focus on their goal of helping the “everyman” investor reach his or her dreams of real estate investment.
+While Groundfloor specifically notes that accredited investors can receive special offers, they still focus on their goal of helping the “everyman” investor reach their dreams of real estate investment.

-In comparison to traditional real estate investments, these platforms are also quite affordable.
-While Groundfloor vs. Fundrise seems like no competition, even the $1,000 minimum required at Fundrise is much less than investing in real estate on your own.
+Compared to traditional real estate investments, these platforms are also quite affordable.
+While Groundfloor vs. Fundrise have minimums below $500, even the $1,000 minimum required at Fundrise is much less than investing in real estate.

 Shared Limitations

-Like all investments, of course, real estate comes with its certain risks.
-These crowdfunding platforms place heavy emphasis on vetting the properties and borrowers they offer to investors, but investors will still need to do their own due diligence.
-Like all good investments, real estate needs to be diversified as well.
-In some ways, that makes Fundrise the most appealing of these platforms.
-Only Fundrise offers a wide mix of assets that covers commercial and private real estate.
+Like all investments, of course, real estate comes with certain risks.
+These crowdfunding platforms heavily emphasize vetting the properties and borrowers they offer to investors, but they will still need to do their due diligence.
+Like all suitable investments, real estate needs to be diversified as well.
+That makes Fundrise the most appealing of these platforms.
+Fundrise offers a broad mix of commercial and private real estate assets.

 Real Estate Crowdfunding Alternatives